membase/cucumberl/README.markdown

     make test

-There's are sample feature files (examples/features) and step definitions (in examples/src).
+There's are sample feature files (examples/complex_sample/features and examples/complex_sample/features) and step definitions (in examples/src).
 Running `make test` will execute these too.

 You can also run them by hand, for example...